citta-lab/react/README.md

 </div>
 ```
 OR we can also add inline styling by simply adding `<button style={style}>click</button>`. where style is `const style = { font: 'inherit', color: red}`.

+15.2 Advance Styling

+We can use `radium` which needs to wrap the `<App/>` component and need to export the main and sub modules of radium before using it.
+This can be used to add `:hover` and `@media` queries to the CSS.
+Alternative way to do above is using `CSS Modules` which doesn't use `Radium`.

 #### 16. Handling Array / List of data in Component
 ----